Schr\"odinger-Navier-Stokes equation for capillary fluids: Conclusions and perspectives

 From a computational perspective, it would be interesting to assess whether the SNS formulation offers advantages over standard Navier-Stokes solvers, particularly in the presence of capillary effects, an issue that deserves further investigation.
 Moreover, possible connections with analog systems, including active or quantum-inspired fluids, may offer further perspectives \cite{chiofalo_pre}.
-For instance, effective negative surface tension terms, obtained with $\epsilon<0$, arise in active matter systems, where additional non-variational contributions to the stress tensor may lead to contractile behavior \cite{tiribocchi_prl,singh_prl}.
+For example, the role of nearcontact ($10$ nm) interactions between macroscopic objects ($100$ micron droplets) discussed in \cite{montessori} is potentially amenable to investigations of quantum macroscopic effects in soft matter.
+Another example is that effective negative surface tension terms, obtained with $\epsilon<0$, arise in active matter systems, where additional non-variational contributions to the stress tensor may lead to contractile behavior \cite{tiribocchi_prl,singh_prl}.
 In this context, Eq.(\ref{eq:SNS}) could provide a promising quantum-mechanical analog for describing quorum-sensing bacteria, where rotational contributions are not relevant in the overdamped limit \cite{cates_active}.
 Note also that our theory correctly incorporates both Korteweg tensor and dissipative effects, thus it differs from other formulations, such as that discussed in Ref.\cite{wittkowski_natcomm} where the dissipation is included via the drag term of the Langevin equation.
 This suggests that the SNS framework may offer a useful perspective to interpret such non-equilibrium fluid systems.

 It is finally important to emphasize that the search for quantum-like wave formulations of the Navier-Stokes equations has attracted considerable attention in recent years as a potentially promising route towards the formulation of quantum algorithms for classical fluid dynamics \cite{EPL23,SACHIN25}.
 It is estimated that current leading edge computational fluid dynamics simulations on near exa-scale computers, featuring $Re \sim 10^{8}$, could be accommodated within $q \sim 80$ qubits, well within the nominal capabilities of current quantum hardware.
 On the same line, numerical weather forecast on a global scale, featuring $Re \sim 10^{13}$ (hence totally unfeasible on a classical computer) could be accommodated within a quantum computer with $q \sim 130$, again within the current capabilities of current quantum technology (once perfect error correction is in place).
 However, in order for such a blue-sky scenario to become real, two major obstacles need to be overcome, i.e. non-linearity and dissipation.
 Several strategies have been devised to bypass these two barriers, typically based on Carleman embedding of the nonlinear fluid problem in an infinite-dimensional linear space \cite{SANAVIO24,itani_fluids}.
 However, the resulting quantum algorithms are still far from achieving quantum advantage.
 In this context, it has been argued that casting fluid dynamics into a quantum-like wave formalism may help bridge this gap, whence a keen interest in SNS formulations \cite{yang2024}.
 By showing that the SNS formulation seamlessly extends to non-ideal fluids characterized by complex interface dynamics, we lay down a potential bridge to the quantum simulation of a broad class of complex states of flowing matter.